RohitRathore1/sdcore-operator/README.md

 - **Route Controller (`routectl`)** - Manages network routes for the UPF
 - **Web Interface (`web`)** - Provides a web dashboard for BESS monitoring

+### SMF Implementation

+The SMF is implemented as a single container deployment:

+- Based on Free5GC/SDCore SMF implementation
+- Handles session establishment, modification, and termination
+- Communicates with UPF via PFCP protocol on the N4 interface
+- Exposes Service-Based Interface (SBI) for communication with other network functions
+- Configurable via `smfcfg.yaml` for core settings and `uerouting.yaml` for UE routing policies

 ## Troubleshooting

 ### Common Issues